SanderMertens/bake/README.md

-  build [path]                 Build a project (default command) rebuild [path]               Clean and build a project clean [path]                 Clean a project cleanup                      Cleanup bake environment by removing dead or invalid projects publish <patch|minor|major>  Publish new project version install [path]               Install project to bake environment uninstall [project id]       Remove project from bake environment clone <git url>              Clone and build git repository and dependencies update [project id]          Update an installed package or application foreach <cmd>                Run command for each discovered project
+  build [path]                 Build a project (default command) rebuild [path]               Clean and build a project clean [path]                 Clean a project test [path]                  Run tests of project coverage [path]              Run coverage analysis for project cleanup                      Cleanup bake environment by removing dead or invalid projects reset                        Resets bake environment to initial state, save for bake configuration publish <patch|minor|major>  Publish new project version install <project id>         Install project to bake environment (repository must be known) uninstall [project id]       Remove project from bake environment clone <git url>              Clone and build git repository and dependencies use <project:bundle>         Configure the environment to use specified bundle update [project id]          Update an installed package or application foreach <cmd>                Run command for each discovered project